NotTacoz/Abyss/README.md

-# 🚀 Genshin Mains 🚀
+# 🚀 Abyss 🚀

 The open source project that will revolutionise Gaming Social Media

-## ❓ What is Genshin Mains? ❓
+## ❓ What is Abyss? ❓

-It's simple - Genshin Mains is the name of my upcoming project - The Social Media for gamers
+It's simple - Abyss is the name of my upcoming project - The Social Media for gamers

 ### This is so epic gamers